 Materials in South Asian vernacular languages are most commonly collected in:

-Formerly known as the Hindustan Ghadar Party Collection, the South Asians in North America Collection relates to an Indian nationalist party based in Northern California during the first two decades of the 20th century.
+Formerly known as the Hindustan Ghadar Party Collection, the South Asians in North America (SANA) Collection relates to an Indian nationalist party based in Northern California during the first two decades of the 20th century.
 The collection includes primary source photographs, pamphlets, party literature, and interviews in Punjabi, Hindi, Urdu, and English.

 Also see: Annotated and Selected Bibliography

 For more information on this collection, visit South Asians in North America (SANA) Collection.

 For an exhibit based on this collection, see Echoes of Freedom: South Asian Pioneers in California, 1899-1965.

 Gobind Behari Lal Collection.
 This collection, ranging from circa 1945 to 1979. includes 8 cartons of papers, notebooks, photographs, and other items related to Gobind Behari Lal, who came to UC Berkeley in 1912 on a scholarship, joined the Gadar Party, and participated in the Indian independence movement.
 He later worked as a science journalist for Hearst newspapers, becoming the first Indian-American to win a Pulitzer Prize.

 Henry Morse Stephens Collection.
 This is an early bequest in 1919 of an important collection relating to British India and Indian history.